edemocracy/ekklesia/docs/development/dependencies.md

 `poetry add <package>` and `poetry remove <package>` should work as expected.

-After changing dependencies, it's a good idea to run `nix-build` to see if everything builds with Nix.
-Using `lorri daemon` also helps finding problems.
+After changing dependencies, it's a good idea to run `nix build` to see if everything builds with Nix.
+Using {ref}:`direnv` also helps finding problems.
 Some "exotic" packages need further help to build with Nix.
 Problems can be caused by build dependencies that aren't recognized automatically by poetry2nix.
 In this case, the overrides in {file}`deps.nix` must be changed.
 We already have some examples of doing that.
 Poetry2nix provides a lot of common overrides so most popular packages should just work.